 You'll find key lime pie in many restaurants in Florida.
 Some are simple and some are fancy, but they're generally the same: graham cracker crust, creamy key lime filling, and dollops of whipped cream.

-I have to admit that this is one recipe I don’t generally make completely from scratch.
-It’s just too easy to buy a pre-made pie crust!
-The recipe I use is from A Sweet Potato Pie.
+I have to admit that this is one recipe I don't generally make completely from scratch.
+It's just too easy to buy a pre-made pie crust!
+The recipe I use is from Once Upon a Chef.
 Her key lime pie recipe is easy and delicious, a perfect if dangerous combination!

 Key Lime Pound Cake